Release Notes#

 Leap IDE /workspace/antenna-selection $

-The IDE periodically imports your API token from Leap.
-If you reset your token on the Leap dashboard, your new token is automatically updated in the IDE within a minute.
+The IDE periodically imports your API token from the Leap service.
+If you reset your token on the dashboard, your new token is automatically updated in the IDE within a minute.

 Note

 Only users in multiple projects will see this change.
-Self-signed up users with free Leap accounts only have access to the Developers project, which sets their usage quota and API tokens.
+Self-signed up users with free accounts in the Leap service have access only to the Developer project, which sets their usage quota and API tokens.

 Some properties, such as the qubits property for a QPU solver, are Python dicts; these can be copied to your clipboard with a single click.